Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 Not Believing The Hype:

-Tech will never be sufficient in enhancing the customer experience until retailers address the challenge of understanding their customers.
-They should then use technologies to support their human interactions, instead of replacing them.
+Tech will never be sufficient to enhance the customer experience until retailers address the challenge of understanding their customers.
+They should then use technologies to support their human interactions instead of replacing them.

-• 90% of retail executives are not confident that using advanced technologies to customize the shopping experience is meeting consumers’ needs.
+• 90% of retail executives are not confident that using advanced technologies to customize the shopping experience meets consumers’ needs.

-• 79% of retail executives believe having VR and AI in stores will increase sales, yet just 14% of consumers believe the technologies will have a significant impact on their purchase decisions.
+• 79% of retail executives believe having VR and AI in stores will increase sales, yet just 14% of consumers believe the technologies will significantly impact their purchase decisions.

-• 98% of retail executives believe VR and AI will increase foot traffic, but 48% of consumers do not think VR or AI has any impact on how likely they are to go into a store.
+• 98% of retail executives believe VR and AI will increase foot traffic, but 48% of consumers do not think VR or AI impacts their likelihood of going into a store.

 The Days Of Stack It High And Hope It Flies Are Over